-The District Attorney’s Office prosecutes more than 175,000 traffic cases every year in Mecklenburg County.
+The District Attorney’s Office receives more than 175,000 traffic cases every year in Mecklenburg County.
 To assist community members and ease the burden that the high volume of traffic cases puts on the local court system, the DA’s Office offers options that allow members of the public to address their traffic tickets prior to the scheduled court date.
 The DA’s Office is unable to reschedule court dates or negotiate pleas over the telephone, so if you have received a traffic citation, please come to court or utilize one of the options described below before your court date.

 Resolving your traffic citation in Mecklenburg County

 Come to court